No. 21 Utah handles slow start, snow and Colorado 30-7

 Colorado, which started out 5-0, fell to 0-9 over the last two years when playing for bowl eligibility.

-Despite losing star defender Chase Hansen on a targeting call in the first quarter, the Utes stymied Colorado's offense even as quarterback Steven Montez had his full complement of receivers available for the first time in two months.
+Despite losing Hansen on a targeting call in the first quarter, the Utes stymied Colorado's offense even as quarterback Steven Montez had his full complement of receivers available for the first time in two months.

 The Buffs managed just 19 yards in the third quarter, when the Utes took control with a 17-0 run.